roverbird/corpus_utils/README.md

 ### calculate.py

 Now data is ready, we can calculate sum, mean, variance, and dispersion for each word-token.
-Input file must be in tab-separated format.
+Input file, frequencies.txt, must be space-separated.

 bash
 ```